Whats-this-Facebook/Personal-Data-Visualization-Tool/mac_installation_guide.md

 5. You should see a button towards the lower right of the screen that says *Open Anyway*.
 Click this button.
 ![open anyway button](imgs/open_anyway.png)
-6. Navigate back to the file you unzipped.
+6. Navigate back to the folder you unzipped.
 This time, click on the *main* file.
 You should see another security warning.
 Click *Cancel* this time.